 A current Colorado POST certification as a Level 1 Peace Officer is required at the time of hire.
-An Associate’s Degree in Law Enforcement, Criminal Justice, or related field is preferred, along with a combination of education and experience to provide the necessary knowledge, skills, and abilities.
-The ability to type 25 words per minute is required.
-The ability to successfully complete a background check including but not limited to a criminal history search, drug screen, polygraph, and psychological and physical examination is required.
+An Associate's Degree in Law Enforcement, Criminal Justice, or related field is preferred, along with a combination of education and experience to provide the necessary knowledge, skills, and abilities.
+It is also a requirement that each eligible candidate type 25 words per minute.
+The ability to successfully complete a background check, including but not limited to a criminal history search, drug screen, polygraph, and psychological and physical examination is required.
 Here is the list of employment disqualifiers for Parker Police Officers.

 Parker police officers are not required to live within the Town of Parker to be employed by the Town.